-Microsoft President: Democracy Is At Stake, Regulate Big Tech
+Microsoft President: Democracy Is At Stake.
+Regulate Big Tech

 This week, nearly every state attorney general in the U.S. joined an antitrust probe into Google.
 Last week, nine attorneys general launched an investigation of Facebook.

-It'll be years before a court ruling (if any) lands.
+It will be years before a court ruling (if any) lands.
 Smith encourages his fellow tech leaders to look for places where they can compromise.
-He's the one who pushed Bill Gates and Microsoft to enter a settlement, which was hard, emotionally.
+He is the one who pushed Bill Gates and Microsoft to enter a settlement, which was hard, emotionally.

 "There were days when people would say, 'Why are you such a wimp?,' " Smith recalls.
 "The answer in my view was because it was the wrong fight to fight" and "it often takes more courage to compromise than it does to keep fighting."

-The sounds like geopolitical, business and marriage advice.
-Maybe Brad Smith has another book in him.
+That sounds like geopolitical, business and marriage advice.
+Maybe Smith has another book in him.

 Editor's note: Microsoft is among NPR's sponsors.